Departments, centers and institutes

 Founded by CEEM, the WSU Math Corps, founded in 1991, is a combined academic and mentoring program for Detroit public school students in grades 6-12.
 It features a summer camp, year-round Saturday programs, and enrichment courses for elementary school children.

 Center for the Study of Citizenship

 The Study of Citizenship promotes interdisciplinary research and exchange about citizenship within a global community of scholars, students, political, community and business leaders, and the general public.

 Established in 1982 within the Department of Chemistry, the LIC makes major state-of-the-art instrumentation available to researchers at Wayne State as well as local Detroit and regional businesses on a shared basis.
 Both research and teaching are important components of the LIC with five core areas of expertise: Mass spectrometry, nuclear magnetic resonance spectroscopy, x-ray crystallography, electron microscopy, and small instruments.

 Wayne State Writing Center

-The writing center provides individual tutoring consultations, research assistance from librarians, and technology consultants – all free of charge for graduate and undergraduate students at WSU.
+The writing center provides individual tutoring consultations, research assistance from librarians, and technology consultants – all free of charge for undergraduate and graduate students at Wayne State.